 The short answer is yes, if you are looking to work with the private sector.
 The Postgraduate Certificate in Sustainable Business, the Postgraduate Certificate in Sustainable Value Chains and the Master of Studies in Sustainability Leadership are designed for senior and mid-career professionals and managers who want to enhance their ability to respond to sustainability challenges and are looking to increase their own professional and personal development in the field.
 Whilst both programmes welcome applicants from the public sector and NGOs, these applicants should be aware that the content of the programme is predominantly focused towards business.
 Applicants from these sectors who want to deepen their understanding of how business is tackling sustainability challenges in order to enhance their ability to work with business will benefit from attending the programme.

-The Postgraduate Certificate in Sustainable Business runs for eight months, part-time.
+The Postgraduate Certificate in Sustainable Business runs for nine months, part-time.
 During this time students attend three workshops in Cambridge lasting two to three days each.

-The Postgraduate Certificate in Sustainable Value Chains runs for eight to nine months, part-time.
+The Postgraduate Certificate in Sustainable Value Chains runs for nine months, part-time.
 During this time students attend two workshops in Cambridge lasting four days each.

 The Master of Studies runs part-time for two years.
 During this time students attend four, week-long workshops in Cambridge (two in the first year of the programme and two in the second year of the programme).